gleechi/gleechi.github.io/pages/unity/VirtualGrasp_UnityAPI.md

+### MyVirtualGraspBurst

+MyVirtualGrasp is the customizable main tutorial component.
+It showcases how you could minimally setup a scene by dragging this component into your scene.
+MyVirtualGrasp inherits from VG_MainScript, which wraps the main communication functions of the API.
+VG_MainScript inherits from Monobehavior so you can use this as a component to a GameObject in Unity. */

 ### VG_Editor

 VG_Editor exemplifies how you could provide simple keyboard- or mouse-based grasp labeling functionality for your application.
 The MonoBehavior provides a tutorial on the VG API functions for labeling grasps.